perfsonar/docs/install_centos_fullinstall.rst

     * *Use free space* - This option will not touch any existing partitions and will give any remaining space to the hard drive.

     .. image:: images/install_fullinstall-7harddrive.png
 #.
-You will next see a series of loading screesn as packages are installed.
+You will next see a series of loading screens as packages are installed.
 You do not need to do anything except wait.
     .. image:: images/install_fullinstall-8install.png
 #.
 If the installation is successful you will be presented with the screen below.
-Select *Reboot* to restart the host.
+Select **Reboot** to restart the host.
     .. image:: images/install_fullinstall-9reboot.png
 #.
 After the reboot you will be presented with a login screen.
 You can login with the root user and the password set during the installation process.
 You are now ready to move on to :doc:`install_config_first_time`
     .. image:: images/install_fullinstall-10login.png